nmattia/niv/README.md

 * `--gitlab`: use gitlab instead of GitHub
 * `--attribute <attribute> <value>`: sets `<attribute>` to `<value>`

+If the package already exists, merges with the package (prior to heuristics)

 #### update

 * `[p [--commit] [--branch]]`